synergy-design-system/synergy-design-system/packages/mcp/metadata/static/templates/appshell.md

 ---

-## White Background
+## Alternative Background

-Additionally the top navigation can be combined with a white background.
+Additionally the top navigation can be combined with an alternative background.

 ```html
 <!-- .synergy-demo-application -->